A. G. & S. Gillis

 £130.00

-Openwork Plate Brooch.
 A bronze Roman openwork plate brooch formed as four axes joined at the base, creating a distinctive cruciform design.
 The brooch retains its hinge and catchplate, with most of the original tinned or silvered surface still present.
-As is typical for the type, the iron pin is missing.
+As typical for the type, the iron pin is missing.
 2nd–3rd century AD.
-See Richard Hattatt, Ancient Brooches and Other Artefacts, p.
+See Hattatt, Ancient Brooches and Other Artefacts, p.
 165, no. 1624.
 Size: 37 × 38 mm.

 £135.00

-Openwork Plate Brooch.
 A bronze Roman openwork plate brooch in the form of a swastika motif within a square border, a recognised decorative type of the 2nd–3rd century AD.
-The brooch retains its hinge and catchplate, with much of the original tinned or silvered surface still present.
-The iron pin is missing, as is typical for the type.
+Retains hinge and catchplate, with much of the original tinned or silvered surface.
+Iron pin missing, as typical.
 Published parallel: Hattatt, Ancient Brooches and Other Artefacts, p.
 165, no. 1625.
 Size: 31 × 34 mm.

 £155.00